 The School has purpose built premises with child safe interiors, child friendly furniture and amenities that include CCTV monitoring in every classroom.

-Fees at Ambassador are mid-range for Dubai, but premium for an Indian curriculum school.
+Fees at Ambassador School Dubai are mid-range for Dubai, but premium for an Indian curriculum school.
 This is perhaps to be expected - this is not a typical Indian school driving efficiencies of scale with a large student body, low teacher to student ratio, and minimum out of hours programmes.
-Fees range from AED 20,695 for Grade 1 and rise to AED 44,140 for Grade 12.
+Fees range from AED 21,123 for Grade 1 and rise to AED 37,042 for Grade 10.
+Fees for Grades 10, 11 and 12 have been/will be discounted by between 5 and 6% from the approved KHDA fees.
 Given its proposition, the word value would not be misused.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.